Tylenis/ImageApi/README.md

 ```
 http://localhost:3000/api/images?filename=fjord
 ```
-Get resized image by typing url with additional height and width query parameters.
-Both height and width paramameters are required to resize image.
+Get resized image by typing url with additional "height" and "width" query parameters.
+Both "height" and "width" paramameters are required to resize image.
 Server will respond with  an unmodified image in case one of them is missing;

 ```